Trakzi

 Step 1: Start With a 30-Day Money Audit

 Before you can fix your budget, you need to know where your money is escaping.
+Any honest "help me budget" plan starts here, with data, not assumptions.

 For the next 30 days, track: